ajitg25/wake-up-streamlit/README.md

 ### 4. GitHub Actions Does the Rest!

-The GitHub Actions workflow runs automatically every hour and wakes up all your apps from the MongoDB database.
+The GitHub Actions workflow runs automatically every 12 hours and wakes up all your apps from the MongoDB database.

 ## 📁 Project Structure